taskbase/open-taskpool/README.md

 Check out the [OpenAPI Specification](https://taskpool.taskbase.com/redoc) for more details.

-### How to I get automatic feedback for students working with open taskpool exercises?
+### How do I get automatic feedback for students working with open taskpool exercises?

 This is where the [Taskbase Feedback Engine ©](https://www.taskbase.com/) will help you.